USA expert on Trump's intentions "A complete reorganization of the state is hardly possible"

 Hasn't she distanced herself from Joe Biden?

 Whenever she spoke of a new beginning and a new start, voters naturally had to say to themselves: "You're already part of what is - what exactly is this change supposed to mean?"
 Especially when the candidate also says that she has done nothing differently from her boss.
 The other thing is: Kamala Harris has become intangible for many Americans.
-This seems somewhat paradoxical to us, given how much media attention she has received and how present these elections are in general - on both sides.
+This seems somewhat paradoxical to us, given how much media attention she has received and how present these elections are - on both sides.

 So she lacks a profile?